-What Can a Handyman Do in Bend, Oregon?
+What Can a Handyman Do Without a License in Bend, Oregon?

 In Bend (Deschutes County), most paid “handyman” work that involves residential or commercial property is regulated as contracting in Oregon and typically requires an Oregon Construction Contractors Board (CCB) contractor license unless a narrow exemption applies.
 Oregon does not have a broad statewide “under-$X handyman” exemption from CCB licensing for advertising/doing contracting work; many small jobs still require a CCB license, and trade work (electrical/plumbing/HVAC) requires separate state credentials regardless of job size.